ShivaMantheni/sonic-mgmt-srpto/spytest/tests/LACP/LACP_testplan.md

 This document describes the comprehensive test plan for validating Link Aggregation Control Protocol (LACP) functionality in SONiC.
 LACP (IEEE 802.3ad/802.1AX) enables the bundling of multiple physical links into a single logical link for increased bandwidth and redundancy.

 **Testbed Configuration:**
-- This test plan is designed for the `testbed_2VS_LACP.yaml` testbed
+- This test plan requires a two-node topology with minimum 4 interconnected ports
-- Uses two SONiC-VS devices with 4 interconnected ports
+- Uses two SONiC devices (physical or virtual) with back-to-back connections
-- Features **asymmetric port mapping** between DUTs:
-  - D1 (vs_sonic2): Ethernet20, Ethernet16, Ethernet8, Ethernet12
-  - D2 (vs_sonic3): Ethernet24, Ethernet20, Ethernet8, Ethernet16
 - Port connections: D1D2P1-P4 mapped as described in Section 3 (Topology)
+- Testbed file should be configured according to your specific environment

 **Test Scope:**
 - LACP protocol functionality validation